danpetrow/alphaDjango/README.md

 - [Templates](#Templates)
 - [Misc](#Misc)

-This demonstration was done using Windows but the process will be similar for Mac or linux.
-This is by no means a definitive guide to Django but it should be a great entry point for someone looking to quickly build their first app.
+This demonstration was done using Windows but the process will be similar for Mac or Linux.

 ---
 ## Conventions